Sign up to Wool.com and create your own personal wool hub.

 REVIEW OF PERFORMANCE IMPLEMENTATION PORTAL

-The information on this portal has been designed to present each of the 82 recommendation items provided by Ernst & Young and provide real time updates on the current progress made by AWI to implement each recommendation item.
+The information on this portal has been designed to present each of the Review of Performance recommendations by the independent consultant and provide real time updates on the current progress made by AWI to implement each recommendation.

 The comments and status are updated regularly to enable woolgrowers to track AWI’s progress.